03 Feb 2014

 Many musicians such as Will.I.am, Phil Collins, Eric Clapton, Chris Martin and The Who's Pete Townshend are also fellow sufferers...

 This week (in England) is Tinnitus Awareness Week.
-On Monday I went to one of the events being held over the country.
+Last year I went to one of the many events being held over the country.
 You can just turn up to get leaflets or products to help with tinnitus, have hearing tests, or just professional advice from an audiologist.

 Causes of tinnitus